AD9000/Round3/content/blog/week1/war1.md

 description: "A first look at pwntools"
 categories: ["code"]
 ---

-# Hi Pwntools, Goodbye Shell Scripts

 ## Intro

 ---

-## FLAG{REDACTED}

----

-Tl;dr: use pwntools.
+**Tl;dr: use pwntools.
 Interact with the process using pwntools and use rabin2 -z to get the strings from the file.
-Profit.

----
+Profit.**

 In this challenge we have an unknown file 'intro' which would give us a hint to the flag.
 Time to get into it.